 The spokesperson added that any content that "promotes, normalizes or glorifies non-consensual sexual acts or non-consensual touching, including rape and sexual assault" would violate the social network's community guidelines and would be promptly removed.

-While it doesn't appear that videos promoting this illicit holiday are currently available on TikTok, it should be noted that rumors about a "National Rape Day" were not new to 2021.
+While it doesn't appear that videos promoting this illicit holiday are currently available on TikTok, it should be noted that rumors about a "National Rape Day" were not new.
 This "joke" or "prank" or "hoax" campaign has been around for several years.